raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Operation and modifier TLVs both use the same encoding format.

-Operation TLVs SHOULD normally require a response and, therefore, set the TLV Acknowledgement bit in a request.
-However, for some Operation TLVs, this may be undesirable and the TLV Acknowledgement bit MAY be cleared in the request.
+The Acknowledgement bit in an Operation TLV of a request dictates if a response is to be sent.
+The Operation TLV may or may not be echoed back in the response according to the definition of the TLV.
 Each Operation TLV definition should stipulate whether an acknowledgement is REQUIRED.
+If the Operation TLV is not included in the response according to the TLV definition, the matching identifier in the standard DNS Header response is sufficient as an acknowledgement.
 If the TLV Acknowledgement bit is cleared in a request, a response MUST NOT be sent.
-Modifier TLVs MUST NEVER set the Acknowledgement bit.
-The Acknowledgement bit is NEVER set in the response to an Operation TLV.
+The Acknowledgement bit is NEVER set in a response.
+Modifier TLVs MUST NEVER set the Acknowledgement bit in request or response.

+It is by design that Operation TLVs SHOULD normally require a response and, therefore, set the TLV Acknowledgement bit in a request.
+However, for some Operation TLVs, this may be undesirable and the TLV Acknowledgement bit MAY be cleared in the request.

                                                  1   1   1   1   1   1
          0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5